paulocilasjr/training-material/topics/statistics/tutorials/loris_model/tutorial.md

 In the article ({% cite Chang2024 %}), the model was trained using different architectures, including Decision Tree, Random Forest, Logistic Regression, and XGBoost, using the scikit-learn framework (full code is available here: [Chang et al., github repo](https://github.com/rootchang/LORIS/tree/main/code).
 In the end, the best model architecture was a Logistic LASSO (Least Absolute Shrinkage and Selection Operator) Regression model, fitting the six features discussed above.
 This model was named LLR6.

-It is important to note that PyCaret has the capability of training different model architectures, just as was done by Chang et al., 2024, but automatically.
+It is important to note that Tabular Learner has the capability of training different model architectures, just as was done by Chang et al., 2024, but automatically.
 At the end of the run, a tabular list ranked by decreasing model performance is output.

-When setting up the PyCaret Model Comparison tool, one option, `Only Select Classification Models if you don't want to compare all models,` can be used to select specific architectures to be tested during training.
+When setting up the Tabular Learner tool, one option, `Only Select Classification Models if you don't want to compare all models,` can be used to select specific architectures to be tested during training.
 Since the purpose of this tutorial is to replicate what was done, this option won't be used, and therefore, all possible models will be trained.
 Thus, we expect to obtain the same results as Chang et al., where the Logistic Regression Model has the best performance among all other models.

 # Prepare environment and get the data
 > <comment-title>Preprocessing the raw data</comment-title>